Collaborate with Team Members

 The Ready to Accept app displays user stories that are in a completed state with no open defects.
 This is useful for seeing recently completed work that still needs acceptance by a team lead, product owner, or scrum master.

-You can use a custom view to display specific data on a Rally summary page.
+You can use a custom view to display specific data on a CA Agile Central summary page.
 If your team has a set of criteria that dictates what work items should display on a summary page, you can share your custom view with the entire workspace.

 Only workspace and subscription administrators may share a custom view with other users.